netgroup/rose/docs/README.md

 [SRv6 SDN](https://netgroup.github.io/srv6-sdn/) a collection of modules implementing different functionalities of a SDN controller for SRv6

+### k8s-SRv6

+[k8s-SRv6] extends Kubernetes to make use of SRv6.
+We have extended the Calico-VPP Kubernetes networking plugin with a new SRv6 overlay that supports:
+- Encapsulation of both IPv4 and IPv6 pods networking
+- Traffic Engineering of the overlay tunnels

 ### rose-srv6 VM

 The [rose-srv6 VM](rose-vm.md) is a ready-to-go Virtual Machine available for tutorial and development purposes.